-The option holder (buyer) is the person who buys the right conveyed by the option and pays the writer (seller) a nonrefundable payment called the "premium."
-The option writer is obligated - if and when assigned an exercise - to perform according to the terms to buy or sell the underlying currency at the exercise price.
+The option holder is the person who buys the right conveyed by the option and pays the writer (seller) a nonrefundable payment called the "premium."
+The option writer is obligated - if and when assigned an exercise - to perform according to the terms to either buy or sell the underlying debt security at the exercise price or to deliver cash based on the difference between the exercise price and value of the underlying debt security.
 An option that gives a holder the right to buy is a call option, and an option that gives the holder a right to sell is a put option.
-An American-style option may be exercised by a holder any time prior to expiration while a European-style option may only be exercised during a specified period before expiration (expiration date).
-Standardized FX options are generally physically-settled but may also be cash-settled.
-Physical settlement gives the holder the right to receive (call) or make (put) physical delivery of the underlying upon exercise.
-In cash-settlement, a holder has the right to receive a cash payment if a determined value of the underlying at exercise exceeds (call) or is less than (put) the exercise price.
-Factors affecting an option's value include the exercise price, time until expiration, and the value of the underlying and trading currencies and their susceptibility to price fluctuations (volatility).
+An American-style option may be exercised by a holder any time prior to expiration while a European-style option may only be exercised during a specified period before expiration (e.g., expiration date).
+Yield-based options are typically European-style options.
+Factors affecting an option's value include the exercise price, time until expiration, and the value of the underlying security and its susceptibility to price fluctuations (volatility).